Province investigates complaints on CNâ€™s use of herbicide next to the Skeena - BC Local News

 “We’re looking into what the legal requirements are,” Roth said, adding that she observed CN had sprayed herbicides within five metres in numerous places along the Skeena from Prince Rupert to Terrace.

-CN turned down the opportunity for an interview, but they provided an emailed statement that they are reviewing the recent vegetation control activities that were performed along CN’s right-of-way between Terrace and Prince Rupert.
+CN turned down the opportunity for an interview, but provided an emailed statement saying they are reviewing the recent vegetation control activities that were performed along CN’s right-of-way between Terrace and Prince Rupert.